actionml/db-cleaner/README.md

-# PIO db-trim Template
+# `db-cleaner` Template

 This template can be used with any dataset stored in the PredictionIO EventServer.
 It maintains a timeWindow of events and preserves the current state of any properties of objects.
-It does this by dropping old named events, removing duplicates, and aggregating an $set/$unset events.
+It does this by dropping old named events.
+It can also remove duplicates and aggregate `$set/$unset` and `$delete` events, thereby compacting the dataset.

+This is possible by simple mods to your template but since it requires a long time to complete, it provided here as a separate template so it can be run on its own schedule independent of your main template train schedule.

 **WARNING**: This modifies the database.
 Backup before trying the first time, and read the docs carefully.